Crime Scenes, Detectives, Experts And Drafting Legislation

 National Institute of Health,

-Howard University Simulation Training & Education Lab, Georgetown University School Of Medicine, Red Cross & The National Museum of Health and Medicine.
+Howard University Simulation Training & Education Lab, Georgetown University School Of Medicine, Red Cross and The National Museum of Health and Medicine.

 2019 Advanced Medical & Public Health Summit Exclusive Tours Include: